 But the Ayurveda and the Doshas are not spiritual: Sri Krishna says in the Gita: "Be without the 3 Gunas, o Arjuna".

-The medical therapies of the Ajurveda are so simple that they are not paid by the german health insurance funds or only on request (court judgments), despite over a hundred so-called "scientific" measurements by the sect.
+The medical therapies of the Ajurveda are so simple that they are not paid by the german health insurance funds or only on request (court judgments), despite of hundredsof so-called "scientific" measurements by the sect (and meanwhile of some others).

 An alternative to Ayurveda would be very specific receipes of natural medicine or a diets after the four blood types (such as in "Dr. P. J. D'Adamo: 4 Blood Types" section) or the Chinese medicine combined with qigong exercises, breathing exercises and massages.
 The tibetan medicine integrated Ayurveda centuries ago.